 Immediately after participants have viewed the treatment, they will be asked three questions to measure the effect of the treatment: whether participants can see themselves initiating a conversation with potential discussion partner; whether participants are willing to have a conversation with potential discussion partner; whether participants can imagine that they will agree with potential discussion partner.

+After answering the demographics and political questionnaires and after the treatment, the study will conclude with the debrief.